Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Introduction

-To bridge this gap, this paper presents \textit{loghub}~\cite{loghub}, a large collection of system log datasets for AI-powered log analytics.
-Loghub contains 17 log datasets (see Table~\ref{tab:dataset} for details) generated by a wide range of systems, including distributed systems, supercomputers, operating systems, mobile systems, server applications, and standalone software.
-All these logs amount to 77 GB in total.
+To bridge this gap, this paper presents loghub, a large collection of system log datasets for AI-driven log analytics.
+Loghub contains a total of 19 log datasets (see Table~\ref{tab:dataset} for details) generated by a wide range of systems, including distributed systems, super computers, operating systems, mobile systems, server applications, and standalone software.
+All these logs amount to about 77 GB in total.
 In particular, some of the logs are production data released from previous studies, while some others are collected from real systems in our lab environment.
-Among these log datasets, five of them are labeled (e.g., normal or abnormal, alerts or not alerts), which are amendable to studies for anomaly detection and duplicate issues identification.
-Additionally, other datasets could facilitate the research on log parsing, log compression, and unsupervised methods for anomaly detection.
-Since the first release of these logs, they have been downloaded 15,000+ times by more than 380 organizations from both industry (35\%) and academia (65\%).
-We envision that loghub could serve as the open benchmarks towards future research and practice for AI-powered log analytics.
-In summary, our paper makes the following contributions: \begin{itemize} \item We collect and organize a large collection of log datasets generated by a wide variety of systems, which are valuable for AI-powered log analytics. \item We introduce some practical usage scenarios of loghub, and demonstrate a case study on anomaly detection. \item Since the release of loghub datasets, they have made a measurable impact to the community, benefiting research in over 380 organizations from both industry and academia. \end{itemize}
+Among these log datasets, six of them are labeled (e.g., normal or abnormal, alerts or not alerts), which are amendable to studies for anomaly detection and duplicate issues identification.
+Additionally, other datasets could facilitate research on log parsing, log compression, and unsupervised methods for anomaly detection.
+Since the first release of these logs, they have been downloaded 90,000+ times by more than 450 organizations from both industry (35\%) and academia (65\%).
+We envision that loghub could serve as an open benchmarks towards research and practice for AI-driven log analytics.
+In summary, our work makes the following contributions: \begin{itemize} \item We collect and organize a large collection of log datasets (namely loghub) generated by a wide variety of systems.
+Loghub consists of 19 datasets, which are valuable for research and practice of AI-driven log analytics (\S~\ref{sec:dataset}). \item We introduce practical usage scenarios of the loghub datasets (\S~\ref{sec:application}).
+We also provide benchmarking results on three typical log analysis tasks using loghub and discuss remaining questions and challenges, shedding light on potential directions for future research and development in log analytics (\S~\ref{sec:benchmarks}). \item Our loghub datasets have been made available on Github.
+Since the release of loghub, they have made a measurable impact to the community, benefiting research in over 450 organizations from both industry and academia. \end{itemize}

-We next introduce the loghub datasets in Section 2, present some typical log usage scenarios in Section 3.
-Section 4 demonstrates the use of loghub in a case study for anomaly detection.
-Section 5 reviews the related work and finally Section 6 concludes the paper.